Lighting and Rendering

 The following steps will guide you through setting up your render layers.

-To set up a render layer we need to access the Render Setup Editor:
+To set up a render layer you need to access the Render Setup Editor:

-• to open the editor there is a button at the top of the screen clustered with all the render buttons.
+• To open the Render Setup Editor, use the button at the top of the screen clustered with all the render buttons.

-• the Button for the Render Setup Editor looks like a clapperboard with 2 layers in front.
+• The button for the Render Setup Editor looks like a clapperboard with two layers in front.

 [ADD IMAGE'S ALT TEXT]